How To Resolve Payment Issues

 - Call Issuer.
 Pick Up Card.
 This usually happens when a replacement card should be used instead of the current card.

 - Issuer or Cardholder restriction.
 This error usually occurs because the bank (or the customer) has set rules on what payments are allowed.
 Sometimes international payments are blocked, which returns this error.
-NOTE: SmarterQueue is a UK-based company, which is what may cause international payments to be blocked if you are outside of the UK.
+Note: SmarterQueue is a UK-registered company, which is what may cause international payments to be blocked if you are outside of the UK.

 - Incorrect Postal Code.
 This can happen even if you’ve successfully made payments to SmarterQueue with that card & postcode.
 The bank’s first-level support will simply confirm that they approved the payment and that your postcode is stored correctly.
 However, while the bank did approve your payment, they also sent a “Postal code does not match (N)” response along with the approval.
 Our fraud-prevention settings will reject any payments that get this response from a bank so you will need to ask your bank’s Level 2 support why they returned the postcode-error response, despite the postcode being entered correctly.